MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 :::image type="content" source="./media/ai-stack-developers.png" alt-text="Diagram of layers of knowledge.
 At the bottom, a box containing the words foundational data science, artificial intelligent research, statistics, and probability theory.
 The next level up, the words training large language models.
 The next level up, building services, tooling, and developing APIs.
 And at the highest level, application layer, patterns, and processes.":::

 At the lowest level, you have data scientists that are doing data science research to solve or improve AI based on a deep mathematical understanding of statistics, probability theory and so on.
-One layer up, based on the lowest foundational layer, you have data scientists who implement theorietical concepts into LLMs, building the neural networks and training the weights and biases to provide a practical piece of software that can accept inputs (**prompts**) and generate results (**completions**).
+One layer up, based on the lowest foundational layer, you have data scientists who implement theoretical concepts into LLMs, building the neural networks and training the weights and biases to provide a practical piece of software that can accept inputs (**prompts**) and generate results (**completions**).
 The computational process of composing completions based on prompts is known as **inference**.
 There are those who are responsible for implementing the how the neurons of the neural network predict the next word or pixel to be generated.

-Given the amount of processing power required to train models and generate results based on an input, the models are often trained and hosted in large data centers.
+Given the amount of processing power required to train models and generate results based on an input.
+The models are often trained and hosted in large data centers.
 It's possible to train or host a model on a local computer, but the results are often slow (without dedicated GPU video cards to help handle the compute required to generate results).

 When hosted in large data centers, programmatic access to these models is provided through REST APIs, and those are sometimes "wrapped" by SDKs and available to application developers for ease of use.
 Other tools can help improve the developer experience, providing observability or other utilities.
 Application developers can make calls into these APIs to implement business functionality.

 Beyond prompting the models programmatically, there are patterns and processes emerging to help businesses build reliable business functionality based on generative AI.
 For example, there are patterns emerging to help businesses ensure the generated text, code, images, and sound comply with ethical and safety standards as well as commitments to the privacy of customers' data.

 In this stack of concerns or layers, if you're an application developer responsible for building business functionality, it's possible for you to push beyond the application layer into developing and training your own LLM.
-But gaining this level of understanding requires a new set of skills that are often only available through an academic environment.
-If you can't commit to developing competence in data science academically to help build the "next layer down in the stack" (so to speak) then you might want to focus understanding things at the application layer like:
+But this level of understanding requires a new set of skills that are often only available academically.
+If you can't commit to developing competence in data science academically to help build the "next layer down in the stack" (so to speak) then focus on application layer topics like:

 - Understanding available APIs and SDKs, what is available, what the various endpoints produce, etc.
 - Understanding related tools and services to help you build all the features required for a production-ready generative AI solution.